21st Salzburg Europe Summit

 LIVESTREAM

-In this panel, high-ranking politicians, experts and business professionals will discuss whether there is hope for Moldova's (soon) accession to the EU.
+In this panel, high-ranking politicians, experts and business professionals will discuss whether there is hope for soon and active EU Enlargement policy and progress.

 MODERATION